Celia Cruz

 Celia Caridad Cruz Alfonso (Note: In her autobiography, Celia gives her baptismal name as Úrsula Hilaria Celia Caridad Cruz Alfonso, which commemorates her birth on the feast day of Saint Ursula and Saint Hilarion.
 This name appears in most sources, including Encyclopedia Britannica, sometimes with the added epithet de la Santísima Trinidad.
 However, her birth certificate, registered on 16 January 1939, lists only Celia Caridad Cruz Alfonso.
 Later on, her Cuban passports and visas spelled her name Celia Caridad Cruz y Alfonso.
 Following her exile and marriage, her legal documents use the name Celia Cruz Knight until 1991, when she changed her name to simply Celia Cruz, which also appears on her death certificate and mausoleum.)
-(21 October 1925 – 16 July 2003), known as Celia Cruz, was a Cuban singer and one of the most popular Latin artists of the 20th century.
-Cruz rose to fame in Cuba during the 1950s as a singer of guarachas, earning the nickname "La Guarachera de Cuba".
+(21 October 1925 – 16 July 2003), known as Celia Cruz, was a Cuban-American singer and one of the most popular Latin artists of the 20th century.
+Cruz rose to fame in Cuba during the 1950s as a singer of guarachas, earning the nickname La Guarachera de Cuba.
 In the following decades, she became known internationally as the "Queen of Salsa" due to her contributions to Latin music.
-She had sold over 30 million records, making her one of the best-selling Latin music artists.
+She sold over 30 million records, making her one of the best-selling Latin music artists.

 The artist began her career in her home country Cuba, earning recognition as a vocalist of the popular musical group Sonora Matancera, a musical association that lasted 15 years (1950–1965).
-Cruz mastered a wide variety of Afro-Cuban music styles including guaracha, rumba, afro, son and bolero, recording numerous singles in these styles for Seeco Records.
+Cruz mastered a wide variety of Afro-Cuban music styles including guaracha, rumba, afro, son, and bolero, recording numerous singles in these styles for Seeco Records.